THE FOURTHWAY MANHO E-JOURNAL

 Below is a list of the Inner Octaves (inner stopinders) allotropic elements:

 2 Different substances have different powers of attraction and repulsion.
 If the attraction is strong enough, chemisorption results and new compounds are formed.
-If the attraction is weak, the attractive bonds will “break” and elements are physically absorption.
+If the attraction is weak, the attractive bonds will “break” and elements are physically absorbed.
 Suppose we have a substance of mixed amount of various elements are allowed to pass through the absorbent with the help of a medium.
 In order for a substance to move through the absorbent, a medium or solvent is required.
 This absorbent must not “react” with the substance.
 As the substance passes through the absorbent those strongly attracting atoms chemisorb to form another chemical compound, and those weakly attracting atoms remain separated and stay at a greater distance from the atoms of chemisorbed compound.
 These various elements absorb and emit waves of varying but definite frequencies for different kinds of element and on reaching the eyes they produce the effects of colors to our eyes.
 A spectrum of colors can be observed.

 In nature, there existed various elements such as copper, sulfur phosphorus, carbon, tin, etc. These elements, of course, have different physical properties.
 In elements with different physical properties (or crystallized in) said to exhibit allotropy.
 Sulfur, for example, has two types of allotropes – monoclinic and the rhombic sulfur.
 At a certain temperature 98 °C rhombic sulfur is stable while all the others formed allotropes are said to be metastable.